 Blowing Rock offers a beautiful balance between the new and the old.
 Its surrounding landscape makes it one of the prettiest mountain towns and also one of the most popular.
 There is a draw for every season, with plenty of outdoor adventure opportunities to partake in.

 Often called the crown of the Blue Ridge, it boasts both the oldest tourist attraction and a current vibrant visitor scene.
+There are also plenty of Blowing Rock Restaurants to grab a bite to eat at!
 It’s a picture-perfect pick with plenty of kitsch to go around.

 With Watauga River running through, it’s also a haven for anglers seeking out that coveted rainbow trout.
 The selection and quality of its culinary scene are impressive given its size, so be ready to enjoy some fine foodie fares during your stay here.

 Mount Airy is a tiny town at the foothills of the Blue Ridge Mountains.
 Its reputation for charm precedes it, known mainly as the hometown of Andy Griffith and the inspiration for the idyllic neighborhood his show was set in, Mayberry.
 It is easily one of the best mountain towns in North Carolina and is less than an hour away from Winston Salem, making it a fabulous day trip.

 Streets here are rampant with a retro nostalgia, for a unique feel unlike anywhere else.
 Sit down and have a meal at a diner, or visit the Andy Griffith Museum!

 This tiny North Carolina mountain town is a hidden gem of the high country.
 With only about 500 people living here, its main draw is the eponymous natural thermal mineral baths.
 It’s located at the junction of the Appalachian Trail and the French Broad River, making it a great jumping off point for some excursions into nature.